Clothing retailer penalised $43,000 for underpaying casual worker

 In addition to the penalties, the court also ordered Zurel and Chee to rectify the underpayments in full, plus superannuation and interest.

-Fair Work Ombudsman Sandra Parker said it will continue to enforce workplace laws during the pandemic.
+Meanwhile, Fair Work Ombudsman Sandra Parker said the regulator will continue to crack down on wage theft that happens during the pandemic.

 To contact our team at WAGETHEFT.net.au, please call